When I Was Ten I Wanted To Look Just Like Twiggy!

 A Twiggy Fan Awaits Her Transformation!

-The New Twiggy!
+It's the New Twiggy!

 My Twiggy Cut's Better Than Your Twiggy Cut!